quarkly/help/docs/onboarding/day1.md

 ### Moving a page in the interface

-Drag the page wherever you want!
+Drag the page wherever you want

 * Hold down the `SPACE` key and the `left mouse button`.
 * Use the mouse to move the page.